This is where Wuhan coronavirus cases have been confirmed worldwide - Local News 8

 Sweden (at least 1 case)

-Sweden confirmed its first case, a woman in Jönköping county who had visited the Wuhan area of China, on Friday.
+Sweden on Friday confirmed its first case, a woman in Jonkoping county who had visited Wuhan.

 When the woman landed in Sweden on January 24, she was free of symptoms of the infection, but later developed a cough and contacted a local hospital, Sweden’s Public Health Authority said in a statement.
 She was isolated in the hospital’s infection clinic, but is not seriously ill.